Siroopfles/NovaPort/README.md

   - Synthesizes final results for the user.
   - Can call `Nova-FlowAsk` for specific queries or summarizations.
   - Consults and initiates workflows from `.nova/workflows/nova-orchestrator/`.
-- **ConPort Interaction (Direct):** Primarily read-only to load context and perform DoR checks.
+- **Database Interaction (Direct):** Primarily read-only to load context and perform DoR checks.
 May log/update its own top-level `Progress` items.
-Delegates most ConPort writes.
+Delegates most database writes.

 ### Lead Modes